Mon Taing Pin massacre: Aftermath

 The following month, military troops killed an additional 6 civilians in the nearby village of Kanbya in neighbouring Myinmu Township.

 Villagers in nearby Ayadaw Township later found the cell phone of a soldier involved in the massacre.
 The cell phone had documented photos and videos of the raid, including villagers detained at the monastery, and the remains of executed captives.
 The phone's cache also contained video footage of soldiers, including a sergeant, boasting of their kill counts, and the explaining various methods they had used to dismember bodies.

 Reactions

 Domestic

 On 24 May 2022, the opposition National Unity Government of Myanmar called for justice in response to the massacre.
 On 23 July, it released additional statistics from the massacre.
 The military junta's spokesman Zaw Min Tun initially dismissed the reported deaths, calling them "fabricated."
 He later acknowledged the military was investigating the incident.

 International

-In July 2022, Human Rights Watch called the massacre "gruesome" and "shocking" and called for UN member states to impose a arms embargo on the Burmese military, and to refer the situation to the International Criminal Court.
+In July 2022, Human Rights Watch called the massacre "gruesome" and "shocking" and called for UN member states to impose an arms embargo on the Burmese military, and to refer the situation to the International Criminal Court.